Grants

 The Iraq and Afghanistan Service Grant provides money to undergraduate students to help pay for their educational expenses and has special eligibility criteria.

-• You are not eligible for a Federal Pell Grant on the basis of your Expected Family Contribution
+- You are not eligible for a Federal Pell Grant on the basis of your Student Aid Index.

 The dollar amounts of an Iraq and Afghanistan Grant award can change yearly.
 The award amount is based on a percentage of the maximum Federal Pell Grant award for the current academic year, but it cannot exceed your cost of attendance for that award year.